AdityaGitter/BlogVer2.0/README.md

 Usage
 Project Structure
 Contributing
-License
 Features
-User Authentication: Sign up and log in to access personalized content.
+User Authentication: Users can register, log in, and manage their profiles.
-Post Creation: Users can create, edit, and delete blog posts.
+Post Management: Create, edit, and delete blog posts easily.
-Comments Section: Engage with readers through comments on posts.
-Categories and Tags: Organize posts by categories and tags for easier navigation.
+Comment System: Readers can leave comments on posts, fostering interaction.
-Responsive Design: Optimized for both desktop and mobile users.
+Responsive Design: The platform is designed to work seamlessly on both desktop and mobile devices.
+User Profiles: Each user has a profile page showcasing their posts and activities.
 Technology Stack
 Frontend: React.js
 Backend: Node.js, Express.js
 Database: MongoDB
-Styling: CSS, Bootstrap or Tailwind CSS (if applicable)
+Styling: CSS, Bootstrap
-APIs: Custom APIs for handling posts, comments, and user authentication Setup and Installation
+APIs: RESTful APIs for post and comment management Setup and Installation
 Clone the repository: